 We are supported by the London Borough of Southwark as the key provider of services to the Somali community which provides foundation funding of £60k each year.

 SIDA is well suited for delivering project work and programmes which serve the true needs and interests of the Somali community (and the broader societies we are integrating with).
 We have:

-3) driven all local Somali networks meeting regularly with other groups to discuss their programmes, community needs, who delivers which services and how we can provide an aligned community response – this leads to development of our programmes in the borough.
+3) Ensuring all local Somali networks are meeting regularly with other groups to discuss their programmes, community needs, who delivers which services and how we can provide an aligned community response – this leads to development of our programmes in the borough.

 8) A solid financial base with turnover exceeding £100k for the past 2 years having risen from £60k over the past 5 years – we have more than 20 years financial management experience.